GoBlog

 College Myth busters – 3 Deadly Myths that will Ruin Your Chances at College

-College Myth #1: Taking weighted courses, like honors and AP’s, makes you look good for college.
+College Myth #1: Taking weighted courses, like honors and APs, makes you look good for college

 The Truth.
 Earning A’s in courses makes you look good for college.
 Earning A’s in weighted coursework makes you look even better.
-But taking weighted courses – by itself – does not make you look good for college.
+But taking weighted courses—by itself—does not make you look good for college.

 College Myth #2: It’s important to self-study for and take AP exams outside of what’s offered

 The Truth.
-Self-studying for AP exams often makes you look bad rather than good.
-First off, colleges measure students’ coursework and performance based on the curriculum offered and the grades earned.
-Not the AP exam scores.
+Self-studying for AP exams often makes you look bad, not good.
+First off, colleges measure your coursework and performance based on the curriculum offered at your school and the grades you earned.
+Not AP exam scores.
 Hence, self-studying for additional subjects is irrelevant because it isn’t the same as taking a class and earning semester grades in it.
-Secondly, self-studying for AP exams beyond what was offered is often viewed as manipulative, try-hard, and contrived.
-Looks like an in-genuine attempt to look good for college rather than a genuine attempt to learn.
-After, all, studying for an exam score isn’t the same as showing you genuinely wanted to learn about it.

 See you soon!